- Code ENVS3020

-Global environmental change, and particularly climate change, as a result of human activities is now generally accepted as reality.
-'Global warming' is the term currently used to describe a wide range of climatic processes and impacts in the global system that are affected by anthropogenic activities.
+Climate change as a result of human activities, or anthropogenic global warming, is now generally accepted as reality and includes a wide range of climatic processes and impacts in the global system that are affected by human activities.

 This course provides an introduction to climate change science, impacts and policy implications.
-The fundamentals are provided in an overview of climate change science, focussing on the atmospheric processes that drive climatic variability and change, and the roles of the terrestrial biosphere and the oceans in the global carbon cycle.
-The likely impacts of global warming on ecosystems and human activities are also considered, including biodiversity, system buffering and resilience, and regional inequality and vulnerability.
-Finally, possible response strategies are investigated, focussing on international environmental treaties, international and Australian policy approaches to global warming, and management and adaptation strategies.
+The fundamentals are provided in an overview of climate change science, focussing on the atmospheric processes that drive climatic variability and change, and an understanding of the global carbon cycle.
+Current and likely future impacts of global warming on ecosystems and human activities are also considered, including biodiversity, system buffering and resilience, and regional inequality and vulnerability.
+Societal response strategies are also investigated, focussing on international environmental treaties, international and Australian policy approaches to global warming, and management and adaptation strategies.

-Practical work and tutorials are directed towards an understanding of the carbon intensity of energy use, and science-policy interaction in the area of climate change.
+Practical workshops focus on developing understanding of the carbon intensity of energy use, effective climate change communication, and science-policy interaction in the area of climate change.

 Honours Pathway Option

 Subject to the approval of the course convenor; students taking this option will be expected to complete advanced readings or other research-related activities relevant to the course, and to discuss their learning in a series of four seminars (a minimum of 10% of overall assessment).
 All other assessment and requirements remain the same.

 On satisfying the requirements of this course, students will have the knowledge and skills to:

 1. evaluate current understandings of the science of climate change, including future climate scenario development

 2. evaluate information about current and future impacts of climate change on biophysical and social systems, and vulnerability to climate change